-Following the issues relating to per the Committee asked for a review of Affinity Water's exposure to such issues.
-The company is not at risk We are in regular contact with other companies through Water UK and the DWI on this issue.
+Following the issues relating to per and polyfluorinated substances ('PFAS') reported by DWI at Cambridge water, the Committee asked for a review of Affinity Water's exposure to such issues.
+The company is not at risk regarding the on-going interest around the presence of PFAS in drinking water.
+We are in regular contact with other companies through Water UK and the DWI on this issue.